-You’ll need to be good at maths, both for the UKCAT and your career in medicine.
+You’ll need to be good at maths for both the UKCAT and a career in medicine.

-If you’re not studying the subject at A Level, you’ll need to make sure you know enough for the Quantitative Reasoning element of the UKCAT.
-Even if you are, you may want to take a break from calculus to increase your speed at basic arithmetic.
+If you’re not studying the subject at A level, then ensure that you know enough for the Quantitative Reasoning element of the UKCAT.
+Even if you are good at maths then take a break from calculus to increase your speed at basic arithmetic.

-One way is to find online GCSE Maths exercises and exams, e.g. BBC Bitesize.
-Practising these will refresh your memory, preventing nasty surprises and forgotten techniques in the exam.
-It’ll also make you faster at extracting relevant data from test questions.
+One way is to find online GCSE Maths exercises and exams, such as BBC Bitesize.
+Practising these will refresh your memory of basic methods, preventing nasty surprises and ensuring that you don’t encounter any forgotten techniques in the exam.
+It will also make you faster at extracting relevant data from test questions.

 Consider boosting your mental arithmetic.
-You’ve got 24 minutes to answer 36 questions, so there’s potential to save seconds at every stage.
-Any sum you can do quickly in your head rather than long-hand or with the calculator will save you precious seconds to use on other questions.
+In the Quantitative Reasoning section you will have 24 minutes to answer 36 questions, so there’s great potential to save seconds at every stage.
+Any sum you can do quickly in your head rather than long hand or with a calculator will save you precious seconds to use on other questions.

-If mental arithmetic isn’t your thing, you have the on-screen calculator.
-Try to practise with the keyboard shortcuts (and a keyboard with a numpad) to save time typing in the test.
+If mental arithmetic isn’t your strong suit then you will be given access to an on-screen calculator during the test.
+Practise the keyboard shortcuts (using a keyboard with a number pad) to save yourself time typing in the test.

-Finally, don’t forget you have the laminated paper to write down intermediary results and any other calculations you want to track.
+Finally, don’t forget that you will have laminated paper to write down intermediary results and any other calculations that you want to track.